lizardcat/beautiful-jekyll/aboutme.md

 title: About me
 ---

 Hi!
 My name is Alex.
-This is my web development blog where I document everything I learn and showcase my work.
+This is my web development blog where I document my notes and tutorials on HTML5/CSS3, JavaScript, Ruby, and PHP.